 Most fevers are a symptom of a harmless viral infection, especially in children.
 Their still-maturing immune systems attack every germ at full force, leading to lots of fevers and only rarely (about 1 in 100) a serious illness.

 Constipation sends more than 700,000 Americans to the ER every year, including children and people using or abusing opioid pain relievers.
 Since 1997, hospitalizations due to constipation have more than doubled.

 Your body is at least 50% water.
 Uncontrolled or repeated vomiting can seriously deplete your body's water reserves and most of us aren't drinking enough water to begin with.
 It doesn't take much — as little as a 1% loss of water — to experience dehydration symptoms.
 Dehydration can happen quickly, especially in infants.

 A skin rash is a common medical symptom with a large number of potential causes, including infections, allergic reactions, heat, medications and immune system disorders.
 Allergic reactions can come on suddenly and turn from bad to worse quickly.
-Gan Su, DO, an emergency medicine physician at Medical City Arlington, says to head to the ER if you have:
+You should head to the ER if you have:

 - Hives all over your body